Back to the SU Tournament

 you can park at the school and be there with your child

-(we recommend this for 3rd and 4th graders but many parents
+(we expect this for 3rd and 4th graders but many parents

 also come in-person